Atlantic Bottlenose Dolphin

 The dorsal fin is tall and curves toward the rear of the animal.
 The fluke, or tail fin, is curved with a deep notch in the middle, and the pectoral, or side, fins are medium length and pointed.

 These dolphins have robust bodies and are named “bottlenose” after their short, stubby rostrums, or beaks.
 Bottlenose dolphins have 86 to 100 sharp, cone-shaped teeth which help to catch slippery prey.

 Atlantic Bottlenose Dolphin Facts

-The dolphin's varied diet includes fish, squid, and crustaceans.
-Atlantic bottlenose dolphins exhibit a diverse range of feeding strategies: they may hunt cooperatively (often herding fish into tight circles), feed in association with fishing boats, dig in the sand to uncover food items, or chase fish onto mudbanks.
+Diet includes fish, squid and crustaceans.
+Bottlenose dolphins exhibit a range of feeding strategies, including cooperative hunting (often herding fish into tight circles), feeding in association with fishing boats, digging in the sand to uncover food and chasing fish onto mud banks.

-Adults reach 6–12 feet in length and weigh 400–800 pounds.
+Adults reach six to 12 feet in length and weigh 400 to 800 pounds.
 Males are slightly larger than females.

 While bottlenose dolphins are not endangered, some populations are depleted.
 In U.S. waters, they are protected by the U.S. Marine Mammal Protection Act.
-Coastal populations may be especially vulnerable to habitat degradation, including high levels of pollutants from human activities both onshore and in the water.
+Coastal populations may be especially vulnerable to habitat degradation, including high levels of pollutants from human activities both on and offshore.

 Back to the Top